arrenree/Python-Notes/README.md

 # WRONG example first

 def check_even_list(num_list):
-    # Go through each number

     for number in num_list:
+        # Go through each number in num_list
-        # Once we get a "hit" on an even number, we return True
+        # the first time we hit an even num, we return TRUE
         if number % 2 == 0:
             return True

+        else:
+            return False
             # This is WRONG!
 This returns False at the very first odd number!
             # It doesn't end up checking the other numbers in the list!
-        else:
-            return False

 # UH OH!
 It is returning False after hitting the first 1
 check_even_list([1,2,3])